-Heat and Energy Recovery Ventilators in Butler County, PA
+Heat and Energy Recovery Ventilators in Butler, PA

 Installing an air conditioner or heater is just the beginning to ensuring home comfort.
-The next step to running an efficient HVAC system in Butler County is striking the balance between that comfort and indoor air quality—all while keeping costs as low as possible.
-One way of keeping your home efficient through our summers and winters is by sealing up all the air leaks in the home.
-However, too much air sealing can have an adverse effect on your indoor air quality.
-If air quality is a high priority for your family, you’ll want to consider a heat or energy recovery ventilator.
+The next step to running an efficient HVAC system in Butler is striking the balance between that comfort and indoor air quality—all while keeping costs as low as possible.
+If air quality is a high priority for your family, you’ll want to consider a heat or energy recovery ventilator installed by a technician from Kennihan Plumbing & Heating, Inc..

 HRV and ERV systems help keep your air fresh by exchanging the indoor air with the outdoor air.
 Not only will it improve your air quality, but it will help maintain your efficiency all year-round.
-Since HRV/ERV system installation requires integration with your existing HVAC system’s ductwork, you’re going to need the help of a professional.
-Kennihan Plumbing & Heating, Inc. has been keeping homes Safe, Healthy, Comfortable and Energy Efficient since 1969.
-Contact us today to get started!
+Learn more about these systems or have yours installed by working with our team.

 The Problem of Ventilation, Air Quality, and Efficiency